lancedb/documentation/docs/src/multimodal-lakehouse/features.md

 3. Register the UDF as a virtual column using `Table.add_columns()`.
 4. Trigger a backfill operation.

-## Prototyping Your Python Function
+## Prototyping your Python function

 Build your Python feature generator function in an IDE or notebook using your project's Python versions and dependencies.